kaanokay/samCRISPR/README.md

 ```

 ### Usage
-Execute the script with --help option for a complete list of options.
 Sample data and output examples can be found at data and examples, respectively.

 ```{bash}
 bash ./samCRISPR.sh \